Heloderma: Description

-The genus Heloderma contains the Gila monster (H. suspectum) and four species of beaded lizards.
-Their eyes are immobile and fixed in their heads.
-The Gila monster is a large, stocky, mostly slow-moving reptile that prefers arid deserts.
-Beaded lizards are seen to be more agile and seem to prefer more humid surroundings.
-The tails of all species of Heloderma are used as fat-storage organs.
-The scales of the head, back, and tail are bead-like, containing osteoderms for better protection.
-The scales of the belly are free from osteoderms.
+Species in Heloderma are stout-bodied lizards with bead-like osteoderms distributed in a non-overlapping pattern on most of their body.
+Osteoderms are absent from their ventral scales.
+Heloderma lizards have wide heads with powerful jaws and fixed, immobile eyes.
+Their tails are used as fat-storage organs.
 Most species are dark in color, with yellowish or pinkish markings.

 Venom

 The venom glands of Heloderma are located at the end of the lower jaws, unlike snakes' venom glands, which are located behind the eyes.
-Also, unlike snakes, the Gila monster and beaded lizards lack the musculature to inject venom immediately.
+Also, unlike snakes, the Gila monster and beaded lizards lack the musculature to inject venom immediately by high pressure mechanism.
 They have to chew the venom into the flesh of a victim.
 Heloderma venom is used only in defense.
 Venom glands are believed to have evolved early in the lineage leading to the modern helodermatids, as their presence is indicated even in the 65-million-year-old fossil genus Paraderma.
-In general, one adult helodermatid has around 15 to 20 mg of venom, while the estimated lethal dose for humans is 5 to 8 mg.
+In general, adult helodermatids have 15 to 20 mg of venom, while the lethal dose for humans is 5 to 8 mg of dried venom.

-Venom production among lizards was long thought to be unique to this genus, but researchers studying venom production have proposed many others also produce some venom, all placed in the clade Toxicofera, which includes all snakes and 13 other families of lizards.
-However, except for snakes, helodermatids, and possibly varanids, envenomation is not considered medically significant for humans.
+Venom production among lizards was long thought to be unique to this genus, but researchers have identified several other lizards that produce some venom, all placed in the clade Toxicofera along with many non-venomous species.
+The clade comprises 13 families of lizards and all families of snakes.
+Humans rarely receive bites from Heloderma species, and envenomation usually has mild effects, but a few severe or even life-threatening cases have been reported.
+Antivenom is unavailable, but symptoms can be treated.